Germany's Social Democrats vote to approve coalition agreement | DW | 04.12.2021

 Prior to the vote, likely future Chancellor Olaf Scholz, who is vice-chancellor and finance minister under Angela Merkel and finance minister, and party leaders Saskia Esken and Norbert Walter-Borjans gave speeches.

+"This is not about us, this about the citizens of this country," said Scholz.
+"It is also about challenges on a global scale if we consider human made climate change."

-Scholz said the COVID-19 pandemic was "the most important first task that we have to tackle, protecting the health of the citizens and fighting the pandemic with all our might."
+He said COVID-19 was "the most important first task that we have to tackle, protecting the health of the citizens and fighting the pandemic with all our might."

 "A whole new campaign" was now necessary as soon as this month to improve the country's vaccination rate and booster shot rollout, he added.